teragonaudio/ExtraNotes/README.md

 When starting a new instance of ExtraNotes, the default text may contain details about an unsupported sequencer or operating system.

+On Windows, this seems to be particularly problematic, and is a [known issue in the underlying Juce framework][1] which powers ExtraNotes.

 I have tried to test the plug-in on as many sequencers as possible, however if you discover one which does not work, please email support (at) teragonaudio (dot) com with your system information.
 Likewise, if ExtraNotes warns you